parker-mason/file-explorer/README.md

 # file-explorer
-similar to Ubuntu terminal but less commands and stuff
+similar to Linux terminal but less commands and stuff